MichaelJLewisII/HDS_Capstone_MovieLens/README.md

+# Wine Type Classification
 HarvardX  |  PH125.9x  |  Capstone pt.
 1 - MovieLens

-This analysis constitutes the first project of the Capstone course for Harvard's Data Science Professional Certificate program.
-This data set can be found [here](https://grouplens.org/datasets/movielens/10m/).
-The purpose of this project is to predict movie ratings.
+Inspired by the Netﬂix Challenge, the goal of this project was to build a predictive model for movie ratings based on a dataset provided by GroupLens - a research lab from the University of Minnesoa.
+The data set includes 10M+ movie ratings, spanning more than 60,000 users and 10,000 movies.

+InitialdatahandlingandpartitioningwereperformedperHarvardXPH125.9courseinstructions.
+Subsequently, the data were checked for missing values to ensure integrity, a test set was generated, and exploratory data analyses were performed.
+Data visualization and feature engineering guided linear model development.
+Four models were evaluated, with ﬁnal model accounting for movie, user, and temporal eﬀects.
+This model produced was reasonably predictive, producing an RMSE of 0.866 when evaluated on new (validation) data.